Marilyn Gool, Owner/Manager

 The whole group with our guide on the far left in front of the Western (Wailing) Wall

-Come go with me to Israel in 2015.
+Come go with me to Israel in 2015 or 2016.
 Email me for information - firstname.lastname@example.org.

 The Steps of Paul